This is what entertainment at the CNE was like in Toronto over a hundred years ago

 To up the ante, some divers at the CNE set themselves on fire before taking the jump.
 The falling, burning man made for some spectacular photography as well as a stunning performance.

+Similarly bizarre were the freak shows.
 Believe it or not, freak shows of various kinds ran at the CNE until the early 70s.
-Yes, the Ex had a distinctly seedy element that, like it or not, is long gone today.
+Yes, the Ex had a distinctly seedy element that, like it or not, is now long gone.

 Now considered completely gauche, the touring attractions often featured people who were extremely overweight or underweight, suffering from serious disabilities, or unable to find work in any other field because of their condition.